Phronesis2025/salina-youth-basketball/documentation/Salina Youth Basketball Club - PROGRESS.md

 Current Task:

-Fix the “Invalid payment status or join request ID” error on `/join/status` caused by missing `status` or `joinRequestId` URL parameters in the redirect from `/join/confirm`.
-Test Resend email delivery for user and admin HTML invoices.
-Deploy updates to Vercel with the Join page fully functional.
+I’m ready to start building the Shop page (`/app/shop/page.tsx`).
+Before creating any code, I’d like to discuss the page’s design, functionality, user journey, and integration requirements.
+The Shop page should allow users to purchase team merchandise (e.g., t-shirts for Thunderhawks, Firebolts, Stingers, Lightning, Vipers, Raptors), with a Stripe checkout flow, styled to match the project’s design (dark theme, navy background, white text, red accents, Rubik/Inter fonts, minimalistic layout with bold CTAs).

 Additional Context:

-- The "Join Team" button in `Navbar.tsx` correctly navigates to `/join`.
-- `/join/confirm/page.tsx` is updated to include `joinRequestId` in the redirect, with logging and `encodeURIComponent`.
-- `/api/create-join-request.ts` returns `joinRequestId` with logging.
-- `/join/status/page.tsx` includes debugging logs and specific error messages.
-- Resend is set up (`RESEND_API_KEY`, `ADMIN_EMAIL` in `.env.local`), but email delivery is untested.
-- Next.js updated to 15.3.2 to match running version.
+- The Shop page should display static product listings for team merchandise, using images like `/images/team-thunderhawks-merch.jpg` (already used in `/app/teams/[id]/page.tsx`).
+- It should include a Stripe checkout flow, similar to the Join page (`/app/join/confirm/page.tsx`), but simplified for static products (no form, just a "Buy Now" button per product).
+- The page must match the styling of other pages (e.g., `/app/teams/[id]/page.tsx`, `/app/schedules/page.tsx`): `bg-[#002C51]` background, `bg-gray-900` cards, blue buttons (`bg-blue-600`), uppercase text for headings, etc.
+- Include navigation links (e.g., "Back to Homepage").
-- Refer to .cursor/rules/\*.mdc files for AI coding rules (e.g., styling-rules.mdc for Tailwind).
+- Refer to `.cursor/rules/*.mdc` files for AI coding rules (e.g., `styling-rules.mdc` for Tailwind).
-- Ensure code aligns with the dark, sporty design and user-friendly journey.
+- Ensure the discussion aligns with the dark, sporty design and user-friendly journey.
 - Use cost-minimal approaches (e.g., free tiers for Supabase/Vercel/Resend).
-- Update PROGRESS.md with task completion and status after each response.
+- Update `PROGRESS.md` with task completion and status after each response.

-Please provide the requested code, review, or guidance to resolve the redirect error and test email delivery.
-Suggest how to update PROGRESS.md to reflect this work.
-Provide any necessary file updates, and let me know if you need specific files (e.g., `/app/join/page.tsx`) or clarification.
+Please provide a detailed discussion of the Shop page’s design, functionality, user journey, and integration requirements (e.g., Stripe checkout, success page, API routes).
+Highlight any potential challenges or considerations before we proceed with coding.
+Let me know if you need specific files (e.g., `/app/join/confirm/page.tsx` for Stripe reference) or clarification.

 ## References